 Certainly, the reputation and grad school ranking of the overall university is important, since it is primarily responsible for setting the intellectual atmosphere, providing resources such as libraries and computer facilities, and for assembling your peer group.
 However, you need to weigh the reputations, resources, and grad school rankings of individual graduate programs, as well.
 Sometimes the reputations of individual scholars or special institutes may be greater than the departments in which they are located.

 If you have a thorough knowledge of your field, you may already know which schools are best suited for you.
-Your expertise of your subject will also help you to judge which schools are preferable.
+Your subject-matter expertise will also help you to judge which schools are preferable.